 Marketo has a fantastic formula for measuring Sales Velocity:

-In the context of Deal Desk, we want to look at how many deals are coming across the desk, what the potential revenue would be, and the conversion rate of them moving from the proposal stage to closed.
+In the context of Deal Desk, we want to look at how many deals are coming across the desk, the potential revenue, and the conversion rate of them moving from the proposal stage to closed.
 We then divide that by the length of time this process takes from start to finish.

-Increasing Sales Velocity means focusing on these 3 levers:
+Increasing Sales Velocity means focusing on these three levers: